How Can You Promote Gender Equality In Your Classroom?

 Consider questions such as:

-Do you notice any differences in how I treat boys and girls?
+Do you notice any differences in how I treat different genders?

-Have I made you feel good or bad in regards to your gender at any point?
+Have I–or other students–made you feel good or bad in regard to your gender at any point?
+How can we do more of the former and less of the latter?

 3. Use Gender-Neutral Language When Appropriate